RundesBalli/escpos-php-driver/README.md

 # escpos-php-driver
-A driver for Epson ESC/POS thermal printers written in PHP.
+A driver for Epson ESC/POS thermal printers written in PHP.<br>
+My printer is the [Hoinprinter 80mm Thermal Printer](http://hoinprinter.com/en/products/show/80mm-Thermal-Receipt-Printer-2).

 ## Usage:
 Include the `/src/driver.php` file in your project.